Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

 \subsection{Arithmetic lattices of type I}

-Arithmetic lattices of type I in $\HH^n$ are also called arithmetic lattices of simplest type, and correspond to the following indices in Tits' classification \cite{Tits66}: $B_{m,1}$, if $n = 2m$ is even, ${^1}D^{(1)}_{m,1}$, if $n = 2m-1$ and $m$ both are odd, or ${^2}D^{(1)}_{m,1}$, if $n = 2m-1$ is odd and $m$ is even.
-All of them come from the orthogonal groups of admissible quadratic forms.
+Arithmetic lattices of type I in $\HH^n$ are also called arithmetic lattices of simplest type, and correspond to the following indices in Tits' classification \cite{Tits66}: $B_{m}$, if $n$ is even, and either ${^1}D^{(1)}_{m}$ or ${^2}D^{(1)}_m$, if $n = 2m-1$ is odd.
+Here ${^1}D^{(1)}_{m}$ can only occur if the field of definition is $\mathbb{Q}$ and $m$ is odd \cite[Proposition 13.6]{Emery}.